 How can you help protect Indian rhinos?

 We can help to protect the greater one-horned rhino at home by talking with family and friends about the devastation caused by the rhino horn trade.
-It is through changing behaviours and attitudes towards owning and using rhino horn that we can make a difference to the Indian rhino population.
+It is through changing behaviors and attitudes towards owning and using rhino horn that we can make a difference to the Indian rhino population.

 Photos and Videos